A girl sits in front of a desk tinkering with a set design diorama.

 • Centre for Creativity

-• Run time – 90 minutes
+• Run time: 90 minutes Subject to change

-Make a world for theatrical storytelling
+Build a world for theatrical storytelling

-In this workshop students learn how to create dynamic spaces for live performance and theatre to build spaces of imagination for an audience.
+Inspired by one of the world’s most famous performing arts venues, the Sydney Opera House, students learn how to create dynamic spaces for live performance and theatre to build spaces of imagination for an audience.

-• Create small scale models and prototypes for sets, props, characters and stages.
+• Create small scale models and prototypes for sets, props, characters and stages

-• Consider how different challenges and parameters that develop their design choices to enhance or bring alive the script or how an audience interprets a performance.
+• Consider how different challenges and parameters that develop their design choices to enhance or bring alive the script or how an audience interprets a performance

-• All materials for this workshop will be provided.
+All materials for this workshop will be provided.

 Event details